 Bengals are derived from the Asian Leopard Cat, a small wildcat found in Southeast Asia.
 The Asian Leopard cat (or ALC) is a beautiful but timid creature.
 The aim of the Bengal Cat is to capture the beauty and wild looks of the Asian Leopard Cat but with a tame and friendly personality.
 Because of this Bengals are often not only beautiful, but extremely friendly and loving cats, although some can still be timid.
 They are curious and confident, athletic and quick.
 They generally love children and most have a passion for water; often splashing around in it and hopping in the sink or bath for a play!
 They are intelligent creatures with a fun loving nature.
 They have some traits more often found in dogs – like their loyalty and need for companionship and attention.
 The Bengal cat is talkative with lots of energy and enthusiasm.
 Although Bengals are a wonderful breed, as they are high energy and intelligence they bore easily, and therefore do not suit everybody.

-The Bengal is a medium to large breed of cat with the males weighing around 12 to 15lbs and the females 6 to 12lbs (around the same size as a common moggy).
+The Bengal is a medium to large breed of cat with the males larger than the females.
+Many people think that Bengals grow big, but in reality they are usually around the same size as a common moggy.
 Their hind legs are typically longer than their forelegs and hence many walk low, like a lion when stalking.
-They are muscular and have medium to small ears with rounded tips.
+They are muscular and should have medium to small ears with rounded tips.
 Their eyes are large and oval and they have a medium length thick tail and a soft silky coat, which is short to medium in length.
 They have a spotted pattern on their bellies, high cheekbones, large whisker pads and stunning markings of rosetted spots or marble swirls on their coats.
 They come in a variety of colours including Brown, Snow, Silver and Blue.